infi-nl/coding-dojo-rust/readme.md

 1. Modify the `greet` function so it takes a `String` parameter instead of a `&str`.
 Can you fix the compile errors?
 1. The `greet` function does not have special logic to handle empty names.
 If you call it with the empty string it will return `"Good morning "`, which is unfortunate.
 Adapt the function so it returns something more interesting (like `"Good morning stranger"`).
 Hint: you will probably want to use the `is_empty` method on the `String`. *Sidenote: the `String` type actually doesn't have an `is_empty` method, but `&str` does.
 Fortunately, a `String` can call methods defined for `&str`* because of [this magic](https://doc.rust-lang.org/book/2018-edition/ch15-02-deref.html).
 1. Check out the [String](https://doc.rust-lang.org/std/string/struct.String.html) and [&str](https://doc.rust-lang.org/std/primitive.str.html) documentation to manipulate strings in creative ways inside the `greet` method.
-There are functions to turn strings to uppercase, trim them, split them into lines, etc.
+There are functions to turn strings to uppercase, trim them, split them into lines, etc. Note that you may click on the `[-]` button to get an overview of the available functions.
 1. Create a struct `Person` that contains a field `name` of type `String`.
 Implement a method `Person::greet` that returns a `String` with the greeting, in the same vein as the `greet` function we have been using in the rest of the exercise.
 Ensure it is possible to call `Person::greet` more than once, as in `person.greet(); person.greet();`.
 Hint: there is a difference between using `self` and `&self` in the first parameter of the method.
 1. Bonus (difficult): follow [this blog post](https://chrismorgan.info/blog/rust-fizzbuzz.html) to implement FizzBuzz in Rust.
 Spoiler: you will be surprised about how complex it can get!
 1. Bonus (difficult): modify the `Person` struct so that the `name` field has the `&str` type instead of `String`.
 Can you get it to compile?